-In recent years, the metropolitan city of Venice has made strategic investments to update the technology of the underpasses it manages.
-The companies in charge of technological implementation have identified Seneca, an Italian high-tech company with thirty years of experience in the production of data acquisition, interface and control systems, as their partner.
-Seven municipalities are involved: Mira, Salzano, Quarto d'Altino, Musile di Piave, San Donà di Piave, and others will be added.
-The Seneca solution, in addition to supervising the correct functioning of the electromechanical equipment through special sensors, is able to manage the operating status of the pumps and accurately detect the water level, the status of traffic lights and generators and, in the near future, will also detect signals from IP surveillance cameras that can be integrated via VPN (Virtual Private Network).
-It also manages the sending of notification alerts to operating personnel and the consequent filing of the same for consultation and audit.
+In recent years, the metropolitan city of Venice has made strategic investments in the technological upgrading of the subways it manages.
+The companies entrusted with the technological implementation identified Seneca, an Italian high-tech company with thirty years of experience in the production of data acquisition, interface, and control systems, as a partner.
+Seven municipalities are involved: Mira, Salzano, Quarto d'Altino, Musile di Piave, and San Donà di Piave, with more to come.
+The Seneca solution, in addition to supervising the correct functioning of electromechanical equipment by means of special sensors, is able to manage the operating status of pumps and accurately detect the water level, the status of traffic lights and generators and, in the near future, will also detect signals from IP surveillance cameras that can be integrated via VPN (Virtual Private Network).
+It also manages the sending of notification alarms to operations personnel and their subsequent archiving for consultation and auditing.

-Road underpass 'Salmasi' in the municipality of Musile di Piave, along the SP44 'Caposile-Musile'.
+Salmasi road subway in the municipality of Musile di Piave, along the SP44 'Caposile-Musile'

-Before the implementation of the current system, the underpass controls were carried out with the help of operators who physically had to go to the plant and perform the expected checks.
-In the 1990s, a basic manual type of control, there was a shift in the 1990s to the use of telephone dialers to relaunch alarms to fixed telephone numbers.
-In the 2000s the first integrated Tele controls with diﬀerenziata alarms and Scada systems were introduced.
-More recently, the innovation pursued by the Metropolitan City of Venice, thanks also to Seneca technology, has seen the implementation of a system of remote management and local/remote control system.
+Before the implementation of the current system, subway inspections were carried out with the help of operators who ﬁxedly had to go to the facility and carry out the required checks.
+From a fundamentally manual type of control, there was a shift in the 1990s to the use of telephone dialers to relay the alarms to ﬁxed telephone numbers.
+In the 2000s, the first integrated remote controls with diﬀerent alarms and SCADA systems were introduced.
+More recently, the innovation pursued by the Metropolitan City of Venice, thanks also to Seneca technology, has seen the implementation of a remote management and local/remote control system.
 The functions provided by the system include the detection of level probes, on the basis of which the logic for starting or stopping a pump can be decided, and the management of the number of pumps that can run at the same time, both under mains supply and with a generator set.
 All this is the result of an extremely painstaking project, the fruit of the knowledge and experience of the various parties involved: the technical managers of the lift systems of the Metropolitan City of Venice, the maintenance companies, and the technology supplier Seneca.

-The new control panels for the underpass management systems have been designed safely and redundantly, so that, if the remote control system were prevented from managing the start of the pumps due to any anomaly, the electromechanical system with the floats would automatically come into operation.
-In practice, it is as if each control panel had a double system management system.
+The new control panels for the subways were designed in a safe and redundant manner so that if, for some anomaly, the remote control system was inhibited from managing the start-up of the pumps, the electromechanical system with the floats would automatically start up.
+In practice, it is as if each control panel had a dual system to manage the system.

-Example of a control panel for underpasses with SENECA hardware and electromechanical redundancies.
+Example of control and command panel for subways with SENECA hardware and electromechanical redundancies.

 The solution implemented in Venice

-The architecture of the Seneca system for the remote management of underpasses based on VPN technology
+The architecture of the Seneca system for the remote management of subways based on VPN technology

-For support activities, the maintenance company turns directly to SENECA, which provides qualified technicians and specific know-how.
-However, it should be stressed that the system does not require complex maintenance plans, as the system as a whole has been designed and implemented to operate in a way that ensures aﬃdabile with field operations reduced to a minimum.
+For support activities, the maintenance company turns directly to SENECA, which provides qualified technicians and specialized know-how.
+It should be emphasized, however, that the system does not require complex maintenance plans, as the system as a whole has been designed and implemented to operate in an aﬃdable manner with minimal field interventions.